Mark Aldridge

 Mark Aldridge is an Australian perennial candidate, political activist, car yard operator and animal welfare advocate.
-Aldridge has run unsuccessfully in 10 local, state and federal elections, including for One Nation, The Great Australian Party, Trumpet of Patriots and as an independent candidate six times.
+Aldridge has run unsuccessfully in 13 local, state and federal elections, including for One Nation, The Great Australian Party, Trumpet of Patriots and as an independent candidate eight times.
 He has been the National Director of Australian Federation Party and the leader of United Voice Australia Party.

-Political career
+Political activities

+Mark Aldridge ran in the 2001 Australian federal election as a senate candidate on a group ticket with Helen Aldridge.
+He received 0.02% of the vote.
+Aldridge ran in the 2002 South Australian state election as a candidate for the legislative council on a group ticket with KW Fishlock.
+Aldridge received 0.3% of the vote.
 Aldridge ran as a One Nation candidate in South Australia for the Senate at the 2007 federal election.
 He received 0.06% of the first preference vote.

-Aldridge ran as an independent for the Legislative Council in the 2010 South Australian state election.
+Aldridge ran as an independent for the Legislative Council in the 2010 South Australian state election on a 'Change is Necessary' ticket with Helen Aldridge.
+He received 0.1% of the vote.
 According to Crikey, in the lead up to the election he had registered a website with the URL "www.howtovoteinsa.net" and was receiving a large volume of calls from voters who were confused about the electoral process.
 He stated that after the election he received even more calls from people who were dissatisfied with the democratic process, and then collected thousands of statements and dispositions from disgruntled voters.
-He presented a petition to the Supreme Court of South Australia.
+He presented a petition to the Supreme Court of South Australia to overturn the election.
 Chief Justice John Doyle was critical of Aldridge, who was self representing, for providing the court with a "mass of material, much of it completely irrelevant".
 After three directions hearings, Justice Doyle struck out the case, stating "something as important as an election result cannot be challenged by a petition that fails to identify adequately and with reasonable particulars what the allegations are, and what are the facts relied upon."

-Aldridge ran as an independent in the 2012 Ramsay by-election following the resignation of former premier Mike Rann He received 16.1% of the first preference vote (33.3% of the Two-party-preferred vote), coming second to Zoe Bettison who received 54.6% of the primary vote (66.7% of the two-party-preferred vote).
+Aldridge ran as an independent in the 2012 Ramsay by-election following the resignation of former premier Mike Rann.
+He received 16.1% of the first preference vote (33.3% of the Two-party-preferred vote), coming second to Zoe Bettison who received 54.6% of the primary vote (66.7% of the two-party-preferred vote).
 Aldridge ran as an independent for the seat of Wakefield in the 2013 Federal Election.
 He received 4.1% of the first preference vote.
 Aldridge was arrested during the campaign, but stated "I'm not really sure what this is about".
 Aldridge was later charged with firearms offences.
 He stated that he planned to sue the state government for $100,000 for false arrest.
 He documented the arrest using a camera hidden in his watch, and claimed to have been "bruised and battered".